ruaruaxu/ruaruaxu.github.io/index.md

 ## 🎾 Misc

-- I love Rock, Britpop and Citypop.
-I am a big fan of Blur, Radiohead, Cheer Chen...
-(So hard to name everyone)!
-I learnt to play a few favorite songs on piano and guitar by teaching myself.
+- I love the 90s Alternative Rock, Britpop, Citypop, and Classicals.
+My favorite contemporary artists include: Blur, Big Thief, Radiohead, 万能青年旅店, The Velvet Underground, Pink Floyd, My Little Airport, Cheer Chen...
 - I watch about 200+ movies each year.
-You can communicate with me on [Douban](https://www.douban.com/people/xycf/).
+Sometimes I write something.
+We can talk on [Douban](https://www.douban.com/people/xycf/)!
+My favorite directors are Quentin Tarantino, Woody Allen, Alfred Hitchcock, David Fincher, Christoph Nolan...
+My life movie is "The Lord of The Rings", "Yi Yi" by Edward Yang, and "The Secret Life of Walter Mitty".
+My favorite TV is "ロングバケーション"(Long Vacation).
 - I enjoy "city walking" and photography.
 You can find my portfolio on [500px](https://500px.com.cn/ruaruaxu).
-- My favorite directors are Alfred Hitchcock, Quentin Tarantino, David Fincher, Wes Anderson, Christoph Nolan...
-My life movie is "The Lord of The Rings", "Yi Yi" by Edward Yang, and "The Secret Life of Walter Mitty".
-My favorite TV is "ロングバケーション"(Long Vacation).
-- I also love tennis.
+- I've been passionate about tennis since 20.
 I was a member of the Tsinghua School of Architecture Tennis Team.
+I've been learning piano since 22 (hope I can play La Fille aux Cheveux de Lin and Liebesträume one day!).🎾🎹
-- I am a "No spicy, no joy" person, and my "spiritual hometown" is Sichuan.
+- I am a "No spicy, no joy" person, and my "spiritual hometown" is Sichuan.😈
-- My nickname is ruarua or rua.
+- My nickname is ruarua or rua.😁

 <div id='contact'></div>